Oh, My Girl! (film)

-Oh, My Girl!
-A Laugh Story... is a 2009 Filipino romantic comedy film produced by Regal Entertainment and directed by Dante Nico Garcia.
+Oh, My Girl! is a 2009 Filipino romantic comedy film produced by Regal Entertainment and directed by Dante Nico Garcia.
 The film is about friendship and love in the entertainment industry.

 Judy Ann Santos stars as the famous actress named Darling, who was known in her childhood days as Opao.
 Ogie Alcasid plays Biboy, Darling's long-lost childhood friend, who disguises himself as Darling's aunt in order to meet her again.

 Plot

 Little Opao and Biboy grew up together in an orphanage in Taal, Batangas and promised themselves to be best friends forever.
 They are separated as they grow older, both being adopted to separate parents.
 Opao is adopted by a spinster, whose failed career in acting prompts her to mold Opao into a superstar with the nickname Darling.
 Meanwhile, Biboy is adopted by Crisp Pops.

 Biboy opens a handphone repair shop and hopes to meet Opao one day.
 One day Biboy sees Darling singing on television and realizes she has completely changed from the Opao he used to know.
 Biboy disguising himself as a girl to be Darling's personal assistant with a new name of Frida.
 Darling and 'Frida' become best friends without Darling realizing Frida's true identity.
 Darling then finds companionship with her new love, Bambam.
 Biboy, as Frida, helps Darling to remember about her earliest memory.